JeremyDwayne/JeremyDwayne/README.md

 I’ve been solving puzzles as a software engineer for over 6 years.
 I specialize in backend development using ruby, php, and javascript, but will use whatever is best to solve the problem.
 I currently have an interest in growing my understanding of machine learning, devops, and site reliability.

-In my free time I enjoy road cycling 🚴, reading 📖, and maintaining a personal knowledge management system using zettelkasten principles ✍️.
+In my free time I enjoy road cycling 🚴, reading 📖, and recently started working towards my private pilot's license ✈

 ### Find me online
 - Blog: [jeremydwayne.com](https://www.jeremydwayne.com/)